wojtek0123/todo-fullstack-app/README.md

 ## First fullstack app

+I more focued on a logic than a UI or UX.
-Created this project to learn graphql, prisma and apollo combined with nextjs and typescript
+Created this project to learn graphql, prisma and apollo combined with nextjs and typescript.

 ## Getting Started